Jonathan and Martha Kent: After Birthright

-A new origin story for Superman was revealed in Geoff Johns and Gary Frank's Superman: Secret Origin.
-This origin for the most part follows closely with the Silver Age history.
-For example, Clark's Superboy storyline is re-introduced, as is his history with the Legion of Super-Heroes.
-Also, unlike Birthright, Jonathan is shown to have an equal standing as Martha in helping Clark create his heroic identity.
+After the "Infinite Crisis" storyline, Superman's continuity was revised yet again from the Birthright origin.
+Unlike Birthright, Jonathan is shown to have an equal standing as Martha in helping Clark create his heroic identity.
 Martha and Jonathan are the ones who suggest Clark dons a superhero costume, which initially Clark is not fond of.
 When Clark feels different from native Earth children, Martha relates with a story of her own family coming to terms in America, having emigrated from Germany long ago.
 In this version, the Kents are both shown to already have graying hair when they find the baby Kal-El, but are still drawn to be considerably younger, more in-tune to their Birthright counterparts; as the miniseries progresses into Clark's adulthood and debut as Superman, they visibly age and their appearances come to match those in The Man of Steel.
-This version also had Kal-El's spaceship not sensitive to Kryptonian DNA; anyone who got within proximity of the ship was shown a prerecorded message left by Jor-El and Lara, as well as scenes of Kryptonian life.

 At the conclusion of the "Brainiac" story arc, Jonathan suffers a fatal heart attack during Brainiac's attack on Earth's sun.
 His funeral, attended by all his family and friends from Smallville, is shown in the Superman: New Krypton Special in which Martha, refusing to be a hindrance for their son, asks Clark to leave her alone at the farm and go attend the more pressing matter of Kandor's restoration and transformation in New Krypton.
-Despite her reassurances to Clark that she will be okay, Martha begins to suffer from loneliness at being alone on the Kent farm.
+Despite her reassurances to Clark that she will be okay, Martha becomes lonely living alone on the Kent farm.
 Sensing that Martha needed a friend, and also feeling lonely without Clark, Krypto arrives on the front porch, offering Martha much needed companionship.
+Following the "Final Crisis" storyline, Conner Kent is resurrected and moves back in with Martha.